3 Ways to Help Employees Manage Work-Life Balance with Flexible and Fair Rostering

 Offer Fair and Predictive Rostering

-When your workers know their roster in advance they can plan their lives accordingly—that’s true both professionally and during dedicated time away from work.
+When your workers know their rosters in advance they can plan their lives accordingly—that’s true both professionally and during dedicated time away from work.

-Predictive rostering (aka fair rostering) is when an employer provides an employee with advance notice of their roster.
-It’s not only a best practice for many organisations but a law in many local, domestic, and international jurisdictions.
+Predictive rostering (aka secure or fair rostering) is when an employer provides an employee with advance notice of their roster.
+It’s not only a best practice for many organisations but a law in many U.S. states and local, domestic and international jurisdictions.

 There are incentives for employers outside of simply following the rules and complying with legal requirements.
 By knowing their rosters in advance, employees can feel more in control of their lives and often report higher job satisfaction due to the increased job stability and predictability.
-Not only that, but it can also lead to occasional financial gains (in some areas, employers must provide additional compensation if a shift gets cancelled unexpectedly or a start time is adjusted less than 72 hours in advance).
+It can also lead to occasional financial gains (in some areas, employers must provide additional compensation if a shift gets canceled unexpectedly or a start time is adjusted less than 72 hours in advance).

 Identify Fatigue and Make It Easy to Process Time-Off Requests